nguyetha79/Workout-Tracker-WebApp/README.md

 ## Citations

-The projects in this repository were inspired by, or based on, the following resources:
+The project in this repository was inspired by, or based on, the following resources:

 1. Net Ninja
 2. dcode